The Black River Audubon Society is a chapter

 of the National Audubon Society and is based in Lorain County, Ohio, USA.

-Photos: Purple Gallinule by Dave Priebe; American Gold Finch by Erik Bruder; Tree Swallow by Diane Devereaux
+Photos: White-throated Sparrow by Dave Lengyel; American Gold Finch by Erik Bruder; Barred Owl by Dave Priebe

 Read about the Black River Audubon Park in Elyria, dedicated in 2012 and updated May 28, 2018.
 Volunteers planted wildflowers and saplings. here

-Read about the 2018 Black River Audubon Hog Island scholarship winners. here
+Info about the 2018 Black River Audubon Hog Island scholarship winners and new info about the 2019 scholarship here

 Read about the new LCCC/Black River Meadow Preserve collaboration, here